-Rinse your bowl or plate under warm running water for a second and dry it extremely well using a fresh and clean kitchen towel to remove any grease that could easily make your mayonnaise split.
+Rinse your bowl or plate under warm running water for a second and dry it very well using a fresh and clean kitchen towel to remove any grease that could easily make your mayonnaise split.

 A trick if you have difficulty keeping your plate or bowl fixed on your kitchen counter while whisking with one hand and adding oil with the other hand: place your plate or bowl on top of a wet kitchen towel to keep it better in place.

 I always roll a kitchen towel up, make a circle on my kitchen counter and place the bowl on top of it.